ics-software-engineering/play-example-mysql/README.md

   * Define the PLAY_MYSQL_USER and PLAY_MYSQL_PASSWORD environment variables.
   * Download the system, cd into the directory, and invoke "play run".
   * Retrieve the system in your browser at http://localhost:9000
+  * Refresh the page.
+You should see the top line change to indicate a new number of page retrievals.
+  * Stop the system (control-D in the Play console).
+You will return to the shell.
+  * Invoke "play run" again, and refresh the page in your browser.
+You should see an updated number of page retrievals indicating that the state of the database survived a web server restart.